Teamwork: How to Surmount Obstacles & Win

 Leadership: Opportunity & Responsibility

-A native of Massachusetts, Mike was a well-known sports talent; he excelled in all-scholastic baseball, football and hockey.
+A native of Winthrop Massachusetts, Mike was a well-known sports talent; excelling as an All-Scholastic in baseball, football and hockey.
 While attending Boston University, Mike captained the hockey team his senior year and finished his college career as the third leading scorer in B.U. history.
-The years Mike played at B.U., his team won four Eastern Collegiate Championships.
-Mike was regarded as the Best Defensive Forward in the Hockey East Conference and eventually was inducted into the Boston University Athletic Hall of Fame.
+The years Mike played at B.U. his team won four Eastern Collegiate championships.
+Mike was voted the Best Defensive Forward in the Eastern Collegiate Conference and eventually was inducted into the Boston University Athletic Hall of Fame.

-Mike played on two U.S National Teams and played two years with the Toledo Goaldiggers of the International Hockey League.
-The IHL rewarded Mike with the McKenzie Award, which is annually presented to the most outstanding American born player in the IHL.
-The following year Mike was chosen to join the 1980 Olympic Team.
-He was honored by being elected captain by his Olympic teammates.
+Mike played on two U.S. National Teams and played two years with the Toledo Goaldiggers of the International Hockey League.
+The IHL named Mike the McKenzie Award winner as the outstanding American born player in the IHL.
+The following year Mike was chosen to join the 1980 Olympic team.
+He was honored by being elected captain by his teammates.

 After the victory in Lake Placid, Mike spent several years in New York and New Jersey as a sports commentator for Madison Square Garden.
-In 1984, Mike joined ABC and did broadcasting for the Winter Olympics in Sarajevo, the Summer Olympics in Los Angeles and the 1988 Winter Olympics in Calgary.
-In 1992, Mike did broadcasting for CBS in Albertville, France and in Lillehammer, Norway during the 1994 Olympic Games.
+In 1984 Mike joined ABC and was a broadcaster for the Winter Olympics in Sarajevo, the Summer Olympics in Los Angeles and the 1988 Winter Olympics in Calgary.
+In 1992 Mike did broadcasting for CBS in Albertville, France and in Lillehammer, Norway during the 1994 Olympic Games.

-The 1980 Olympic Team received many accolades after winning the gold medal, including being inducted into the United States Olympic Hall of Fame.
-On December 2, 1999, the 1980 Olympic Hockey Team was given the ultimate compliment when Sports Illustrated voted their moment the #1 sports moment of the century.
-On February 8, 2002, Mike and his teammates had the honor of lighting the Olympic Flame at the Opening Ceremonies of the 2002 Winter Olympic Games in Salt Lake City, Utah.
+The 1980 Olympic Team received many accolades after winning the Gold Medal, including being inducted into the United States Hockey Hall of Fame.
+In December 1999 Sports Illustrated voted the 1980 Team’s victory as the #1 Sports Moment of the Century.
+Mike and his teammates had the honor of lighting the Olympic Flame at the Opening Ceremonies of the 2002 Winter Olympic Games in Salt Lake City, Utah.
 In 2004 Mike and the 1980 Team were featured in the Disney movie “ Miracle “.